craigfrancis/framework/framework/0.1/doc/system/response.md

 Where the content can be added with:

 	$response->path_set('/path/to/file.csv');

+	// or

 	$response->content_set('...');
 	$response->content_add('...');

-And finally to send the response:
+And to send the response:

 	$response->send();
 	exit();